United, American Will Require Passengers to Wear Face Masks Throughout Airports

 Their rule also applies to passengers over the age of 2, anyone who enters the Admirals Club, and "does not allow exemptions."
 Customers who do not comply will also be barred from future flying with the airline.

-The extension of masks policy for each airline is in conjunction with their health and safety initiatives which include contactless baggage drop-off, spacing out cabin seats as much as possible and limited food and beverage service.
+The extension of masks policy for each airline is in conjunction with their health and safety initiatives which include increased cleaning procedures, contactless baggage drop-off, spacing out cabin seats as much as possible and limited food and beverage service.